What is Eminent Domain in Florida?

 Henderson Franklin guides property owners and business owners who may be impacted by the threat of eminent domain.
 We consult with outside professionals as may be necessary, such as appraisers and engineers, in order to help the property owner and business owner present their claims for compensation in court.
 When appropriate, we will fight a taking pre-suit or in court.
 We evaluate property owner inverse condemnation claims and litigate those claims through the court system.

-We also represent local government and private entity condemning authorities that need to acquire property interests for a public purpose, such as transmission lines, electric substations, public roads, and other public infrastructure.
+A Fort Myers eminent domain lawyer from our firm can also represent local government and private entity condemning authorities that need to acquire property interests for a public purpose, such as transmission lines, electric substations, public roads, and other public infrastructure.
 We work directly with condemning authority engineering, planning, and acquisition personnel to meet the project deadlines.

 In short, we advise clients in all phases of the takings process, whether planning or opposing a taking.
 We can assist clients in the following areas: